Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 ### Changes checklist
 - Run all models (low – high in DAG) include testing in Dev
 - Look at the tables in Dev – does it make sense and did we not change the data?
+Is the data requested and accurate?
 - Run all models (low – high in DAG) include testing in Prod
 - Push the changes in the models to Github so DBT Cloud runs updated jobs
 - Check the data pre and post change: are the differences expected?
-- Depending on changes, make relevant changes in LookML (e.g. renamed fields or new columns in the table)
+- Depending on changes, make relevant changes in LookML (e.g. renamed fields or new columns in the table).
+Also drop anything that is now outdated from Snowflake
 - Run the new fields in Looker and make sure they run as expected

 ## Looker